 The expenses we are looking at here is the sum of purchasing/printing promotional materials, organizing events, traveling costs and most importantly, buying the products for your own use.
 All these figures add up on a monthly basis, so if you don’t climb up the earning hierarchy, it’s going to be difficult to cover the cost of operating the business for the long term.

 Also, if you look closely at the distribution of these levels, only 3% will make it to the top two positions.
 The rest of the 97% (Area Manager and below) can expect to be slogging over a period close to two years, just to earn an average of $1,400+ per month.
-All the sudden, this figure is such a far cry from the much desired residual income goal that everyone is talking about in the MLM world.
+All of a sudden, this figure is such a far cry from the much desired residual income goal that everyone is talking about in the MLM world.

 So, Is Selling Arbonne Worth It?

 In recent years, we have seen many consultants (not only from Arbonne) attempting to promote their networking brands online, whether it’s through social media or blogging.
 The way I see it, the efforts have very little traction because online marketing was never their core channel, to begin with.